yashiKatiyar/BCG-Churn-Analysis/README.md

 ## Future Improvements
 - Implement additional models (e.g., **logistic regression**, **XGBoost**) and compare performance.
 - Experiment with feature engineering to improve model accuracy further.
+## Task 1
+- This was to write a mail to client on how you have understood the problem , establishing requirements and how you plan to solve their issue.
+If you want to have , it will be provided on request drop a message.